victor-shepardson/living-looper/README.md

 # Living Looper

-See Releases page for guitar model and binary release (macOS arm64).
+A binary release which runs within [SuperCollider](https://supercollider.github.io/) on macOS (apple silicon) is available from the [Releases page](https://github.com/victor-shepardson/living-looper/releases).
+It also contains a model for electric guitar.

+- Install SuperCollider
+- Download and unzip the release
+- Place the `LivingLooper` folder in the SuperCollider [extensions directory](https://doc.sccode.org/Guides/UsingExtensions.html)
+- Open SuperCollider
+- see the `LLGUI` helpfile

 Alternatively:

 - bring your own pretrained RAVE model
+- clone this repo and create a Python environment
-- run it through `RAVE/export_looper.py` to produce a living looper `.ts` file
+- run your RAVE model through `export.py` to produce a living looper `.ts` file
-- build the SuperCollider plugin in `living-looper-sc`
+- build the SuperCollider plugin in `living-looper-sc` with `cmake`
-- see `living-looper-sc/example/test.scd`
+- see `living-looper-sc/example/living-looper.scd`

 ## NIME paper